-The Complainant made a formal complaint with the Service Provider on the 2 November 2017, and it has not been proven by MPM that two years had passed from 'the day on which the complainant first had knowledge of the matters complained of'.
-It is further noted that not even two years had passed from the coming into force of Chapter 555 of the Laws of Malta and the date, 2 November 2017, when the formal complaint was made by the Complainant with the Service Provider.
+Therefore, the Service Provider did not prove that the Complainants in the said cases raised the complaint 'later than two years from the day on which the complainant first had knowledge of the matters complained of'.

+It is also noted that in the majority of the cases reviewed not even two years had passed from the coming into force of Chapter 555 of the Laws of Malta and the date when the formal complaint was made by the Complainants with the Service Provider. (fn.
+31 Ibid.)